 Where it falls short: No native dialer, no marketing automation, no built-in lead scoring.
 If you need any of those, you’re not the ICP.
 Fluid CRM is sales-first, not an all-in-one platform.

-Start your free 7-day free trial here, no credit card required.
+7-day free trial, no credit card required.

 2. OnePageCRM (best for action-list consultants)